Marlins vs. White Sox Player Props Betting Odds

 Arraez Stats

-- Arraez has 87 hits with 15 doubles, a triple, a home run, 19 walks and 30 RBI.
-He's also stolen one base.
+- Arraez has put up 88 hits with 15 doubles, a triple, a home run and 19 walks.
+He has driven in 30 runs with one stolen base.

-- Arraez has picked up at least one hit in five games in a row.
-In his last five games he is batting .667 with four doubles, a walk and nine RBI.
+- Arraez has recorded at least one hit in six straight games.
+In his last 10 games he is hitting .513 with four doubles, two walks and 10 RBI.

 Arraez Recent Games